Complete logics for elementary team properties: Partial axiomatization of

-where each $\mathsf{x}_i$ are from $\mathsf{x}$, each $y_i$ is from $\mathsf{y}$, and $\alpha$ is first-order. \end{theorem} \begin{proof} We adapt the argument for the corresponding proof in \cite{Axiom_fo_d_KV}.
+where each $\sigma_{\mathsf{xyz}}^i$ is a subsequence of $\mathsf{xyz}$, each $y_i$ is from $\mathsf{y}$, and $\alpha$ is first-order. \end{theorem} \begin{proof} We adapt the argument for the corresponding proof in \cite[Proposition 9]{Axiom_fo_d_KV}.
 We give the semantic and syntactic proof at the same time, and the semantic equivalence clearly follows from the syntactic equivalence (by soundness theorem) whenever the latter is available in the following steps of the proof.
-First, rewrite every occurrence of $\dep(\mathsf{t},\mathsf{t}')$, $\theta\vvee\chi$ and $\existso x\eta$ in $\phi$ using the equivalent formulas with dependence atoms and logical constants from \D given by Proposition \ref{FOTd_der_rules}\ref{term_dep_atm_eli}\ref{constancy_dep_lm_decompose}\ref{existso_def_prop}\ref{vvee_def_prop}, and denote the resulting provably equivalent formula by $\phi'$.
-Next, turn the formula $\phi'$ into an equivalent formula $Q_1x_1\dots Q_nx_n\theta$ in prenex normal form, where each $Q_i\in\{\forall,\exists ,\forallo \}$ and $\theta$ is quantifier-free.
-This step is done, as in \cite{Axiom_fo_d_KV}, by induction on the complexity of the formula $\phi'$, where the inductive steps for $\forallo$ follow from the provable equivalences given by Proposition \ref{FOT_der_rules}\ref{FOTd_der_rules_qf_conj_disj} and the rule $\forallo$\textsf{Ext}.
+First, rewrite every occurrence of $\dep(\mathsf{t},\mathsf{t}')$, $\theta\vvee\chi$ and $\existso x\eta$ in $\phi(\mathsf{z})$ using the equivalent formulas with dependence atoms and logical constants from \D given by Proposition \ref{FOTd_der_rules}\ref{term_dep_atm_eli}\ref{constancy_dep_lm_decompose}\ref{existso_def_prop}\ref{vvee_def_prop}, and denote the resulting provably equivalent formula by $\phi'$.
+Next, turn the formula $\phi'$ into an equivalent formula $Q_1v_1\dots Q_nv_n\theta$ in prenex normal form, where each $Q_i\in\{\forall,\exists ,\forallo \}$ and $\theta(\mathsf{v},\mathsf{z})$ is quantifier-free.
+This step is done, as in \cite[Proposition 9]{Axiom_fo_d_KV}, by induction on the complexity of the formula $\phi'$, where the base case and induction steps for all the connectives and quantifiers from \D are proved exactly as in \cite[Proposition 9]{Axiom_fo_d_KV}, and the induction steps for $\forallo$ follow from the provable equivalences given by Proposition \ref{FOT_der_rules}\ref{FOTd_der_rules_qf_conj_disj} and the rule $\forallo$\textsf{Ext}.